iitsjana/DataStructures/README.md

 ### General info

-* We implement a customer class using queues
+* We implement a customer class using queues.